kaankabalak/docs/source/installation/restore-minio.rst

 5. Monitor MinIO logs to verify detection and healing of the drive.
 6. Use :mc-cmd:`mc admin heal` to inspect healing status.

-Replacement drives should be freshly formatted and empty.
+Replacement drives should be freshly formatted and must be empty.
 MinIO healing ensures consistency and correctness of all data restored onto the drive. **Do not** attempt to manually recover or migrate data from the failed drive onto the new healthy drive.